 Consume what seems like a thousand cups of hot tea.
 Feel me?

 Naturally, I’ve been making and enjoying a lot of soup.
-Hands down soup is one of my favourite things to make.
+Soup is one of my favourite things to make.

 This cauliflower leek soup has some pretty simple ingredients, nothing complicated at all, but tastes absolutely amazing!